For the latest classic car news, features, buyer’s guides and classifieds, sign up to the C&SC newsletter here

 It’s a particular issue for classic car owners, partly because older models may lack some of the safety features found in modern cars and partly because they may have more sensitive mechanicals.

 But fortunately, it needn’t be a problem – with a little preparation you can handle anything Mother Nature throws your way.
+And if you’re thinking of storing your classic car, check out our separate advice.

 Here are our top tips to avoid your pride and joy becoming stranded this winter.